-3.4 Predictive
+3.4.
+Predictive

 Predictive policies attempt to predict the request rate 260 seconds from now.
-This section describes two policies that were used in many papers [5, 16, 32, 38] and were found to be the most powerful by [23].
+This section describes two policies that were used in many papers [Bodík et al. 2009; Grunwald et al. 2000; Pering et al. 1998; Verma et al. 2009] and were found to be the most powerful by Krioukov et al. [2010].

-Predictive - Moving Window Average (MWA)
+Predictive - Moving Window Average (MWA).
 In the MWA policy, we consider a "window" of some duration (say, 10 seconds).
 We average the request rates during that window to deduce the predicted rate during the 11th second.
-Then we slide the window to include seconds 2 through 11, and average those values to deduce the predicted rate during the 12th second.
+Then, we slide the window to include seconds 2 through 11, and average those values to deduce the predicted rate during the 12th second.
 We continue this process of sliding the window rightward until we have predicted the request rate at time 270 seconds, based on the initial 10 seconds window.